odil-T/ASL-Gesture-Recognition/README.md

 3. Make A New Environment - Navigate into the cloned repository directory with `cd ASL-Gesture-Recognition` and run `pip install virtualenv`.
 Run `virtualenv asl_app` to make a new virtual environment.
 Run `asl_app\Scripts\activate` in Windows or `source asl_app/bin/activate` in Mac/Linux to activate the environment.
 5. Install Dependencies - While the virtual environment is active, install the required libraries by running `pip install -r requirements.txt`.
 6. Run The App - Once all the dependencies are installed, you can launch the application by running `streamlit run app_st_local.py`.
 This launches the Streamlit app locally.
 A new window should appear in your browser.
-7. You can close the app by closing the terminal/command prompt.
-If you wish to open the app again, open the terminal/command prompt in `ASL-Gesture-Recognition` directory and run `asl_app\Scripts\activate` followed by `streamlit run app_st_local.py`.
+7. You can close the application by closing the terminal/command prompt.
+If you wish to open the application again, open the terminal/command prompt in `ASL-Gesture-Recognition` directory and run `asl_app\Scripts\activate` followed by `streamlit run app_st_local.py`.

 ### Additional Information